-The key steps and dates in this process for the 2020 Budget are described below:
+The key steps and dates in this process for the 2021 Budget are described below:

-- 1. Strategic Planning Session, January 2019.
+- 1. Strategic Planning Session, January 2020.
 The Board of Commissioners conducted a Strategic Planning Session to discuss and define priorities for the upcoming year. - 2.
-Budget Preparation Packets and Kick-Off Meetings, February 2019.
+Budget Preparation Packets and Kick-Off Meetings, February 2020.
 Budget Preparation Packets were distributed to all Department Heads and Constitutional Officers during three Budget Kick-Of Sessions.
 The packets included a budget calendar, historical budget data and necessary forms for budget completion.
-The Kick-Off meetings covered Zero-Based Budgeting and a review of all reports/forms for departments to use in planning FY2020 Budgets. - 3.
-Department Budget Entry into MUNIS, Capital Requests, IT Requests and New Personnel Requests Forms, February/March 2019.
-The Budget module in the MUNIS accounting system was open for departments to enter their 2020 budgets.
+The Kick-Off meetings covered Zero-Based Budgeting and a review of all reports/forms for departments to use in planning FY2021 Budgets. - 3.
+Department Budget Entry into MUNIS, Capital Requests, IT Requests and New Personnel Requests Forms, February/March 2020.
+The Budget module in the MUNIS accounting system was open for departments to enter their 2021 budgets.
 Each department is assigned a Budget Liaison within the Finance Department plus Finance hosts classes to help the departments with this process.
 Departments are required to submit a detailed Zero Based budget for review.
 New Personnel, Capital and IT requests require additional forms. - 4.
-Analysis of Each Proposed Budget, April/May 2019.
+Analysis of Each Proposed Budget, April/May 2020.
 During this period, Finance reviewed all budgets and clarified details with the departments.
-Meetings were then held with the County Manager and each Department.
+Face to face meetings between departments and the County Manager were not held as usual during this time due to the pandemic.
+Instead, the County Manager talked with each department remotely.
 At the meetings, the submitted budgets were evaluated in their entirety and additions and cuts were made to balance the funds within the service requirements. - 5.
-Millage Rate Process, June/July 2019.
+Millage Rate Process, June/July 2020.
 Preliminary budget information was incorporated into the calculation of millage rates and presented to the Board of Commissioners.
 The Commissioners determined the rate they wished to advertise and then public hearings were held.
 At the end of this period, the Commissioners adopted a millage rate. - 6.
-Consideration and Approval of the Budget, August/September 2019.
-Using the approved millage rate, the 2020 budget was adjusted accordingly and presented to the Board of Commissioners.
+Consideration and Approval of the Budget, August/September 2020.
+Using the approved millage rate, the 2021 budget was adjusted accordingly and presented to the Board of Commissioners.
 Public Hearings on the budget were conducted prior to approval.
-During the meeting on October 1, 2019, the proposed 2020 budget was adopted. - 7.
-Adjusting the 2020 Budget, throughout FY2020.
-The budget may be adjusted throughout FY2020 as per policies adopted by the Board of Commissioners.
+During the meeting on October 6, 2020, the proposed 2021 budget was adopted. - 7.
+Adjusting the 2021 Budget, throughout FY2021.
+The budget may be adjusted throughout FY2021 as per policies adopted by the Board of Commissioners.